-When you're happy with your ad or HTML page, you can publish it to your computer by clicking the publish button at the bottom of the stage, and selecting Publish locally from the pop-up menu.
-When publishing, Google Web Designer adds the appropriate enabler code for AdWords and DoubleClick ads, and lets you choose from a set of options appropriate for the ad type.Publishing locally
+When you're happy with your ad or HTML page, you can publish it to your computer by clicking the arrow on the Publish button in the view bar at the top of the window, then selecting Local.
+When publishing, Google Web Designer adds the appropriate enabler code for AdWords and DoubleClick ads, and lets you choose from a set of options appropriate for the ad type.

 In the publish dialog:

-- Flatten files - brings all files into a single folder (selected automatically for ads).
+- Flatten Files - Brings all files into a single folder (selected automatically for ads).

-- Minify - compresses HTML markup.
+- Minify - Compresses HTML markup.

 - Click Publish.

 After publishing, you can share the resulting .zip file or folder, or upload it to an ad platform such as AdWords or to a web host.

 When publishing an ad with responsive layout that you plan to use in several different AdWords size ad slots, you need to publish the ad once for each size you want to use in AdWords.